cdang730/HackNC-2025---StudyBuddy/README.md

 - Generate idea/prompt that lead to the finalized idea of Study Buddy.
 - Create Streamlit and put those Stremlit command to run.
 - Did small encryption from hashlib, used hashlib.sha256 to encrypt users' master password.
+- Helped with debugging the Google login and delete features

 ## ❤️ Credits